Bunshock/job-scrapper/README.md

 ## How to use:

+### First-time setup:
+- Create a virtual environment: `python -m venv .venv`
+- Activate the environment: `.\.venv\Scripts\activate`
+- Install required dependencies: `pip install -r requirements.txt`

+### Run the script:
+- Activate the virtual environment (if not already activated): `.\.venv\Scripts\activate`.
+(You can exit the environment with: `deactivate`)
 - Run the script with `python src/python_scraper_app.py`
-- You will be prompted to input the set of keywords, separated by a comma ','
+- You will be prompted to input the set of desired keywords, separated by a comma ','
 - Now, you can decide to:
     - Fetch the jobs manually with `run`
     - Start the scheduled search (every 10 minutes) with `start`